 Mortgage Loan Calculator

 Use this calculator to generate an estimated amortization schedule for your current mortgage.
 Quickly see how much interest you could pay and your estimated principal balances.
 You can even determine the impact of any principal prepayments!
-Press the “View Report” button for a full yearly or monthly amortization schedule.
+Fill out the fields below to get started.

-Mortgage Amount: Original or expected balance for your mortgage.
+Mortgage Amount: the original or expected balance for your mortgage.

-Interest Rate: Annual fixed interest rate for this mortgage.
+Interest Rate: the annual fixed interest rate for this mortgage.

-Total Payments: Total of all monthly payments over the full term of the mortgage.
+Total Payments: the total of all monthly payments over the full term of the mortgage.
 This total payment amount assumes that there are no prepayments of principal.

-Total Interest: Total of all interest paid over the full term of the mortgage.
+Total Interest: the total of all interest paid over the full term of the mortgage.
 This total interest amount assumes that there are no prepayments of principal.

-Prepayment Amount: Amount that will be prepaid on your mortgage.
+Prepayment Amount: the amount that will be prepaid on your mortgage.
 This amount will be applied to the mortgage principal balance, based on the prepayment type.

-Savings: Total amount of interest you will save by prepaying your mortgage.
+Savings: the total amount of interest you will save by prepaying your mortgage.

 Information and interactive calculators are made available to you as self-help tools for your independent use and are not intended to provide investment advice.
 We cannot and do not guarantee their applicability or accuracy in regards to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.